Field Notes / AdTech

 How do AI agents differ from Meta Advantage+, Google Performance Max, and built-in platform autopilots?

-This is the comparison most readers actually care about, because nearly everyone has already used these tools.
-The short version: Advantage+ and Performance Max are powerful black-box optimizers that run inside one platform's walls.
-Agents are a layer that can reason across platforms and act on a brief.
+The short answer is: Advantage+ and Performance Max are powerful black-box optimizers that run inside the boundaries of a single platform.
+Agents you own are a layer that can reason across multiple platforms and learn your organization's secrets without sharing them on the platform.

-Built-in advisory tools sit one rung closer to agentic.
-Google's Ads Advisor and Analytics Advisor, launched directly inside Google Ads and Google Analytics, do more than surface suggestions; they can detect problems, correct settings, and execute optimizations using their own decisioning logic, with the human approving or steering.
-They are conversational copilots inching toward execution — and importantly, they are still bounded by Google's ecosystem.
+While Meta Advantage+ automates targeting, placements, creative testing, and bidding once you supply a budget and objective, Google took a different direction.
+Google Performance Max unifies Search, Display, YouTube, Gmail, and Maps inventory behind asset groups and conversion signals.
+Yet, it remains an auxiliary tool for their platform.
+Built-in advisory tools sit one step closer to agents.
+Google's Ads Advisor and Analytics Advisor, launched directly inside Google Ads and Google Analytics, do more than surface suggestions; they can detect problems, correct settings, and execute optimizations using their own decision logic, with the human approving or directing.
+These are conversational copilots inching toward execution, and importantly, they are still bounded by Google's ecosystem.

 A circular perceive-reason-act loop showing the four stages of an advertising agent — ingest brief and signals, plan structure and bids, act through platform APIs, observe ROAS and CPA — with a human approval gate intercepting consequential moves before they execute.
-Fig. 2 — The loop Perceive · Reason · Act · Observe PERCEIVE brief · history · tracking REASON plan · forecast · structure ACT platform APIs OBSERVE ROAS · CPA · anomalies HUMAN GATE launches, large budget shifts
+PERCEIVE brief · history · tracking REASON plan · forecast · structure ACT platform APIs OBSERVE ROAS · CPA · anomalies HUMAN GATE launches, large budget shifts

 Fig. 2 — Where autonomy ends: an agent owns the loop; consequential moves still route to a human.

-What is the current state of the art in AI agents for media buying and AdOps?
+What is the State of the Art in AI agents for media buying and AdOps?

-The honest state of the art in mid-2026 is "real infrastructure, early deployments, loud disagreement about standards."
+The true state of the art in mid-2026 is "real infrastructure, early deployments, and loud disagreement about standards."
 Two things are happening at once.

-First, agentic capability is being embedded throughout the ad tech stack — from demand-side platforms to supply-side platforms to the standards bodies trying to govern them.
-This is not a single product launch; it is a coordinated scramble across the ecosystem.
+First, agentic capability is being embedded throughout the adtech chain: from demand-side platforms (DSPs) to supply-side platforms (SSPs) to the standards bodies trying to govern them.
+This is not a single product launch; it is a coordinated scramble across the entire ecosystem.

 Second, the people who spend the money remain pragmatic.
-Razorfish's chief social and innovation officer captured the prevailing mood at CES, calling agentic experiences "inevitable but incremental" and "not ready for prime time just yet."
-IAB Tech Lab's CEO has been blunter still, predicting "several false starts" and warning that practical adoption "will require years of market experimentation, standardization and alignment across platforms, agencies and publishers."
-Surveys reflect the hesitation: a majority of ad professionals cite accuracy and transparency concerns as a top barrier to handing agents the reins.
+Razorfish's chief innovation and social officer described the prevailing mood at CES, calling agentic experiences "inevitable but incremental" and "not ready for prime time just yet."
+The CEO of IAB Tech Lab was even blunter, predicting "several false starts" and warning that practical adoption "will require years of market experimentation, standardization, and alignment across platforms, agencies, and publishers."
+Surveys reflect the hesitation: a majority of advertising professionals cite accuracy and transparency concerns as the top barrier to handing the reins to agents.

-So the frontier is genuine but jagged.
-The most concrete progress is in three areas: native platform agents that execute with human approval, supply-side agents that troubleshoot and optimize yield, and the protocol layer that will let buyer and seller agents talk to each other at all.
+So the frontier is real but rugged.
+The most concrete progress is in three areas: native platform agents that execute with human approval, supply-side agents that troubleshoot and optimize yield, and the protocol layer that will allow buyer and seller agents to talk to each other at all.

 Diagram of agent-to-agent advertising.
 On the left, a buyer (advertiser, agency) defines a brief; their buyer agent stack reaches across an MCP substrate through two contested adtech protocol layers — AdCP from Scope3/PubMatic/Yahoo and IAB Tech Lab AAMP/ARTF/UCP — to a seller agent stack at a publisher or SSP.
 An Agent Registry sits beneath, providing identity and accountability.
 Fig. 3 — Agent-to-agent buying Buyer agent ↔ Seller agent.
 BUYER SIDE Advertiser · Agency Brief, budget, guardrails BUYER AGENT media buy · optimization Yahoo DSP · TTD Kokai Viant Lattice · Sigma YieldAgent (OSS) PROTOCOL STACK IAB AAMP · ARTF · UCP "agentify OpenRTB/VAST" AdCP (Scope3/PubMatic/Yahoo) async · human-in-the-loop MCP — SUBSTRATE tools · context · transport SUPPLY SIDE Publisher · SSP Inventory, floors, deals SELLER AGENT yield · deal troubleshooting PubMatic AgenticOS Amazon Campaign Mgr FreeWheel · NBCU IAB AGENT REGISTRY · identity, accountability who is this agent · what is it allowed to do · what did it do